-Although plausible deniability is defined by the dictionary, it’s not technically a legal term or defined in any legal documents – which makes it a much looser concept than it sounds on face value when applied to law.
+Plausible deniability is defined by the dictionary.
+But it’s not technically a legal term or defined in any legal documents.
+Which makes it a much looser term than it sounds.
 On top of that, plausible doesn’t mean trustworthy, possible, or even likely.

 Why Is Plausible Deniability Important?

-It also applies if an implication was made to a subordinate that seemed to spur on the illegal or unethical actions.
-That is, providing the superior can write it off as a misunderstanding on the part of the subordinate who acted it out.
+It also applies if an implication was made that spurred on illegal or unethical actions.
+An example would be a sinister comment in a suspicious tone followed by an equally suspicious exaggerated wink.
+That is, providing the superior can write it off as a misunderstanding.

 Real-World Plausible Deniability Scandals